Last Updated on by Mitch Rezman

 Perhaps we should look at a rice-based pellet diet, or any pet bird diet without soy.

-Which is all fine and dandy but I’m still not seeing where she is getting protein.
+Which is all fine and dandy but the bigger question is I’m still not seeing where she is getting protein.

-Protein forms amino acids which are what makes up feathers.
+Protein forms amino acids which are what make up feathers.

 Is she getting enough protein in her diet?